Claude de Baissac: Disaster

 On 23 June 1943, de Baissac had scheduled a meeting with Prosper leader Francis Suttill in Paris.
 Suttill didn't show up; he had been arrested by the Gestapo.
 What followed was the arrest of hundreds of French resisters and SOE agents and the destruction of most of SOE's activities in northern France.
-De Baissac requested or was ordered to return to England to avoid arrest and he and his sister, Lise, flew back by Lysander on the night of 16/17 August.
+De Baissac requested or was ordered to return to England to avoid arrest and he and his sister, Lise, flew back by Lysander on the night of 16/17 August along with Nicholas Bodington.
 Roger Landes, Vic Hayes, Marcel Défense, and Mary Herbert (pregnant with de Baissac's child) remained in Bordeaux to continue working.
 Landes was furious that de Baissac had taken his sister Lise with him to England and left Mary Herbert behind.

 De Baissac's most important French colleague, André Grandclément, was a retired army colonel and a leader of the right-wing resistance organization, the Organisation civile et militaire.
 In September 1943, Grandclément was arrested by the Germans and to protect his wife and secure his release was persuaded by the Germans to become a double agent.
 He betrayed the Scientist network, resulting in the capture of many of its people and the confiscation of most of the arms which had been parachuted in from England.
 Scientist was destroyed as an operating network.
 Landes fled France, crossing into Spain and eventually making it to England.
 Mary Herbert went into hiding, living in Lise de Baissac's former apartment in Poitiers and giving birth to a daughter, Claudine, in December 1943.
 Hayes was arrested on 14 October and later died in German custody or was executed.
 Défense escaped to England, but later returned to France and was captured and executed.